gmc-code/PC-Microbit-Extension-backup/docs/bots/bot_radio/bot_radio_v1.rst

     #.
 Create an obstacle course and race another bot using radio controls.
     #.
 Modify the speed settings to suit the obstacle course.
+    #.
+Add a variable to keep track of the last msg sent and only send a new msg if it is different to the last msg.